-Plan for unintentional churn
+Plan for unintentional churn.

 Unfortunately, the nature of recurring billing is such that churn is inevitable.
 Churn occurs when customers intentionally cancel their subscriptions, as well as when a credit or debit card is inaccessible.

-Compose effective dunning emails
+Compose effective dunning emails.

-Make cancellation simple
+Make cancellation simple.

 Regardless of the reason, it’s important to make the cancellation process as painless as possible.
-Not only will current customers appreciate the transparency, but it’s also a good method for reducing cancellations overall.